inteliclinic/neuroon-signal-binary-parser/README.md

 MIT License

-Copyright (c) 2017 Michał Adamczyk
+Copyright (c) 2017 Inteliclinic, Sp. z o. o.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal